inmanta/inmanta-core/docs/quickstart.rst

 This tutorial gets you started with Inmanta.

-The objective of this tutorial is to set up a Drupal CMS.

-Along the way, you will learn how to:
+Inmanta is intended to manage complex infrastructures, often in the cloud or other virtualized environments.
+In this guide, we go for a less complex setup: install the Drupal CMS on two VM's.

-* Use vagrant to make a basic Inmanta install
+First, we use vagrant to setup a basic environment with two empty VM's and an Inmanta Server.
-* Create an Inmanta project
-* Use existing configuration modules
-* Create a configuration model to deploy a LAMP stack (Linux, Apache, MySQL and PHP)
-* Deploy the configuration
+Then, we use Inmanta to install Drupal on these VM's.

 Setting up the tutorial
 _________________________